T

 Insider tips

-• Book popular attractions and Fado shows in advance.
+• Book popular attractions like Pena Palace and Jerónimos Monastery in advance to save time.

 • Learn a few basic Portuguese phrases; it's always appreciated.